warren-bank/fork-Xanado/doc/README.md

 ## Internationalisation
 Xanado uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
 Currently translation files are provided for English, (une très mauvaise traduction en) French, and (eine schlechte Übersetzung ins) German.
 To generate your own translation, copy `/i18n/en.json` to a file using your language code (e.g. `it` for Italian) and edit the new file to provide the translation.
 You can use `npm run tx` to check the completeness of your translations.

+If you create a new translation, you will have to add it to `i18n/index.json` for the standalone game to pick it up.

 ## Theming the UI
 Support for theming the UI exists at two levels.
 - To theme the look of the jQuery components of the UI, you can add a (jQuery UI theme)[https://api.jqueryui.com/category/theming/] to `html/game_ui.html`.
-- To theme the more Xanado specific classes, you can override one or more of the css files in `css/default` by providing your own version of the file.
+- To theme the more Xanado specific classes, you can override the css files in `css/default` by providing your own versions of the files.
 An example is given in `css/exander77`.
+All files must be provided.

 ## Documentation
 The code is documented using `jsdoc`.
 The documentation is automatically